CS 70.11A Syllabus

 I check my email very often and try to answer emails within a couple of days.
 By using the class discussion forum, one of your classmates may be able to help you.
 I encourage everyone to use the class discussion forum.

 Your weekly reading comes from the course textbook.
 The textbook contains information about all the image files you will need to follow along with its examples and guided exercises.

 Drop boxes are special locations where you submit your assignment files.
 I have created one of these special locations for each assignment where you are to send me a file.
 The link for each assignment is with the assignment, on the assignment details page.
-All assignments are due at the date and time given within the assignment instructions.
+All assignments are due on the date listed on the schedule page.